Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 different sample rate than the audio clip.
 When this happens, Myri needs to “resample” the clip to compensate at runtime, which may have a measurable performance impact for complex audio workloads.
-Therefore, it is recommended to convert the clips sample rates to the target device’s sample rate if performance is a concern.
+Therefore, it is recommended to convert the clips’ sample rates to the target device’s sample rate if performance is a concern.
 This can be done using the import settings for the audio clip.
 The following image shows an audio clip with a sample rate of 44.1 kHz being converted to 48 kHz.

 ![](media/8986587ec983ff3f342baaf8990b8899.png)